RasaHQ/rasa/docs/dataformat.rst

 Data Format
 ~~~~~~~~~~~

-The training data for rasa NLU is structured into different parts,
+The training data for Rasa NLU is structured into different parts,
 ``common_examples``, ``entity_synonyms`` and ``regex_features``.
 The most important one is ``common_examples``.